Historically Women’s and Men’s Colleges with Trans-Inclusive Admissions Policies

 Wesleyan College: “will consider for admission all applicants who live and identify as women, regardless of biological sex, or who were assigned female at birth and identify as nonbinary or gender non-conforming if they feel they belong at a women’s college.
 Application materials must support this self-identification, and admission counselors will help guide prospective students who need assistance with this process.
 Once admitted, the College will support all students regardless of changes in their gender identity and/or gender expression.”
 Students who transition “may continue their education at Wesleyan with the full support of the College.”

-Three historically women’s colleges have formal policies that prevent most trans women from being admitted:
+Three historically women’s colleges have policies that prevent most trans women from being admitted:

 Cottey College: “As a women’s institution, Cottey College considers for admission those applicants who indicate a legally-assigned sex of female on their application.”